vojtapl/synaTudorMiS/libfprint/README.md

 ### Next up:
 - suspend, resume
 - what remains in class init
-- printing an array for debug without printf
 - reporting statuses
 - using glib functions
 - error handling